gman999/doc/tor/sshd-hidden-service.md

 ############### This section is just for location-hidden services ###

-Add the following lines to have a hidden service listening the localhost's tcp/22:
+Add the following lines to have a hidden service listening the localhost's tcp/22 on FreeBSD:

 	HiddenServiceDir /var/db/tor/sshd

 	HiddenServicePort 22 127.0.0.1:22

+For OpenBSD, the Tor data directory is located in /var/tor, so the first line would be:

+	HiddenServiceDir /var/tor/sshd

 The first line is the Tor data directory, which is the location of hidden service's private key, in addition to its hashed Tor hostname.
 We created an __sshd__ directory for this particular service, but any standard Unix directory name is fine.

 Next, we'll need to edit the appropriate /etc/ssh/sshd_config(5) lines.
 The first entry will allow sshd(8) to listen normally on the local network:

 	ListenAddress 192.168.0.2:2222

 That means sshd(8) will listen on tcp/2222 on the local network for SSH connections.

 After that line, add another for sshd(8) as a Tor hidden service:

 	ListenAddress localhost:22

 Now restart Tor, then restart sshd(8) in whichever way your operating system requires.